tomdalling/byebug-skipper/README.md

 ## Pry Support

-This gem will also add it's commands to Pry if the `pry-byebug` gem is loaded.
-Either require 'byebug-skipper' afterwards:
+This gem will also add it's commands (except `skip!`) to Pry if the `pry-byebug` gem is loaded.
+Either require 'byebug-skipper'
+afterwards:

 ```ruby
 require 'pry-byebug'